CloudLabsAI-Azure/GitHub-Actions/Labfiles/Integrating-with-Azure-DevOps.md

     ![The Azure Boards Integration App on GitHub Marketplace that will provide a link between Azure DevOps Boards and GitHub issues.](../media/hol-ex1-task1-step1.png "Azure Boards Integration App on GitHub Marketplace")

-1. Scroll to the bottom of the page and select `Install it for Free.`
+1. Scroll to the bottom of the page and select `Install it for Free`.

    ![](../media/2dg50.png)